 A 2011 study from the Delaware Valley Regional Planning Commission looked at a few different scenarios for eliminating the $1 transfer penalty and found that eliminating transfer fees could lead to an 11% increase in ridership over the long term while reducing farebox revenue by only 3.6%.
 SEPTA could see greater short-term revenue loss and a more modest bump in ridership in the near term.
 They collect about $12 million in revenue from transfers each year that they would need to make up somewhere.

 But this needs to be considered within the larger context of falling city transit ridership.
-SEPTA lost 7% of its ridership last year and they're going to need to take action to win riders back.
+SEPTA lost 10% of its bus ridership in last year and they're going to need to take action to win riders back.
 As the DVRPC report suggests, they could cut that ridership loss in half in the short term by eliminating the transfer penalty.
 And in the long term, they could grow ridership by 11%.
 Winning back riders won't be free, and out of all the ideas under discussion, eliminating the transfer penalty is one of the cheapest and most impactful.

 - Sign the petition: Tell SEPTA to eliminate the $1 transfer penalty

 - Call your City Councilmember and ask them to sponsor a resolution supporting free transfers